dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 You’ll want to make sure you set up your [development environment and credentials](/docs/dbt-cloud-environments#set-developer-credentials).

-1. In your [development tool](/docs/cloud/about-develop-dbt) of choice, you can review your dbt project, ensure it's set up correctly, and you can run dbt commands.
-For example:
+1. In your [development tool](/docs/cloud/about-develop-dbt) of choice, you can review your dbt project, ensure it's set up correctly, and run some [dbt commands](/reference/dbt-command):
    - Run `dbt compile` to make sure your project compiles correctly.
    - Run a few models in the dbt Cloud IDE or dbt Cloud CLI to ensure you’re experiencing accurate results in development.